 2. Get a Maxxfan Deluxe (Instead of a Fan-Tastic Vent)

 We’ve already written a detailed blog post about our experience with the Fan-Tastic Vent 7350.
 It’s a fine product, but the lack of a built-in rain cover is a fatal flaw.
 You need ventilation in all weather when you live in a vehicle, and the lack of a rain cover means the Fan-Tastic Vent is pretty much unusable if there’s any rain.
 Sure, Fan-Tastic makes an aftermarket vent cover, but it’s a bit pricey and it adds a lot of bulk.

 The Maxxfan Deluxe has a low profile built-in rain cover, and it’s cheaper than the equivalent Fan-Tastic vent.
-Fan-Tastic (and parent company Dometic) makes quality products that we use in our van (we LOVE Dometic’s alcohol stove and we highly recommend their fridge), but until they produce a vent fan with a built-in rain cover it’s a no brainer to go with a Maxxfan Deluxe instead.
+Fan-Tastic (and parent company Dometic) makes quality products that we use in our van, but until they produce a vent fan with a built-in rain cover it’s a no brainer to go with a Maxxfan Deluxe instead.

 3. Install a Roof Rack for Mounting Our Solar Panels